danielmhchen/BlockgeeksLabHackathon.github.io/README.md

 ## How does it work?

-* Your code will be evaluated for compliance with these 10 guidelines for building maintainable software:
+Your code will be automatically evaluated for compliance with these 10 guidelines for building maintainable software:

 * Write Short Units of Code
 * Write Simple Units of Code